-People inherit 2 copies of each gene – one from each parent.
+People get 2 copies of each gene – one from each parent.
 We can inherit damaged DNA from one or both parents.
 Most cancers, though, are not caused by inherited gene changes.
 In these cases, the genes change during a person’s life.
-They may occur when a cell’s DNA is damaged by something in the environment, like radiation, or they may just be random events that sometimes happen inside a cell, without an outside cause.
+They may occur when a cell’s DNA is damaged by something in the environment, like radiation, or they may just be random events that sometime happen inside a cell, without an outside cause.

 Several DNA mutations (changes) have been found in papillary thyroid cancer.
 Many of these cancers have changes in specific parts of the RET gene.
 The altered form of this gene, known as the PTC oncogene, is found in about 10% to 30% of papillary thyroid cancers overall, and in a larger percentage of these cancers in children and/or linked with radiation exposure.
 These RET mutations usually are acquired during a person’s lifetime rather than being inherited.
-They are found only in cancer cells and are not passed on to the patient’s children.
+They are found only in cancer cells and are not passed on to the person’s children.

 Both BRAF and RET/PTC changes are thought to make cells grow and divide.
 It is extremely rare for papillary cancers to have changes in both the BRAF and RET/PTC genes.
-Some doctors now advise testing thyroid biopsy samples for these gene mutations, as they can help diagnose cancer and may also affect the patient’s outlook (see “Tests for thyroid cancer”).
+Some doctors now advise testing thyroid biopsy samples for these gene mutations, as they can help diagnose cancer and may also affect the patient’s outlook (see Tests for thyroid cancer).

 Acquired changes in the RAS oncogene as well as changes in the PAX8–PPAR-γ rearrangement have a role in causing some follicular thyroid cancers.